SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC_Nederland_B2B_CPE_Provisioning.md

 ## Notes

 This element creates **CISCO ISR** elements.
-Please make sure that the **CISCO ISR** protocol driver is present on the DMA and is set as production.
+Please make sure that the **CISCO ISR** connector is present on the DMA and is set as production.

 The alarm templates that are in the soap response need to be created on the DMA, as otherwise the created element will not be monitored.